 During the early stages of composting, bacteria break up easy-to-digest material.
 However, not everything is easy for those bacteria to digest.

 You’ll probably notice when you come to use your compost heap that it still has woodier materials such as branches and wood chips.
 The lignin in woody materials makes it much harder to digest than other structures.

 As compost cools down, though, other decomposers get to work.
 Fungi, for example, have developed enzymes that break apart the lignin in wood.

 The longer you leave your compost, the more of the woody material will be broken up, leaving you with finer, higher quality compost.

 Plants need nitrogen, but too much nitrogen can burn their roots.
 Immature compost can be too high in nitrogen, especially if you added a lot of hot material such as chicken manure.

-By allowing time for the compost process to finish, and for the excess nitrogen to either be released into the atmosphere or be used up by bacteria, you ensure that finished compost has the right level of nitrogen for your soil.
+By allowing time for the composting process to finish, and for the excess nitrogen to either be released into the atmosphere or be used up by bacteria, you ensure that the finished compost has the right level of nitrogen for your soil.

 Removing competing mico-organisms